JadeyyyyL/Python-Project/README.md

 # Further Improvement:
 - To enhance the website further, we could integrate a page dedicated to recommending related artists.
 The functionality for this already exists in spotify.py, but it hasn't been implemented on the website yet.
+- Another further improvement is to add a player on the website where the user can directly play the song preview.
+Currently, we only have the preview link on the page, where the user can copy the link and paste it to another tab to play it.